England’s and Southern Vipers’ Danni Wyatt on prescient text messages, playing with no fear, and cabbage patches.

 Through all the landmarks listed above, Wyatt was ever-present, and more often than not played a significant hand herself.
 Apart from that game at Taunton, she was at the crease with Bates when she made that first KSL ton, and made hundreds in both the games against Australia and India as England twice broke the record for the highest T20I chase.

-Her job now is simple and suits her perfectly, a fact which is paying off hugely.
+Her job now is simple and suits her perfectly, something which is paying off hugely.
 The list of players who have grown in stature under Robinson’s stewardship is long, and Wyatt is no exception.

 “I never thought negative thoughts, I was just annoyed I wasn’t playing because I always want to be playing.
 Knowing I’ve got them two T20 hundreds and a couple of fifties, it’s nice to know that I can do it.